diogojc/diogojc.github.io/_posts/2020-12-29-insights-platform.md

 > I need to staff, and reengineer my colleagues solution.
 I don't know what to do.

-These are real and recurring examples based on my experience in working with people in complex organizations.

-Although this article will not give enough instructions to solve these problems, it can be used as a framework for implementation and minimize these problems.

-The platform should strive to remove these hurdles and hide away the complexity of bringing data, tools and intellectual property to the employee.
+The platform should strive to remove these hurdles and abstract away much of the complexity of bringing data, tools and intellectual property to the employee.

 ----------